butternetwork/butterjs-sdk/README.md

 # BarterJS SDK
-BarterJS SDK aims to facilitate the development of cross-chain functionality to let developers integrate asset cross-chain feature in their application with minimal effort possible.
+BarterJS SDK aims to facilitate the development of cross-chain functionality by letting developers integrate asset cross-chain feature in their application with minimal effort possible.

 ## Table of Contents
 1. [Installation](#installation)